ChainSafe/lodestar/packages/cli/test/utils/simulation/README.md

 ### Enable Metics for the sim tests

-To enable metrics for the SIM tests you can set `SIM_METRIC_SERVER` environment variable with the host and port e.g. `127.0.0.1:4000`.
+To enable metrics for the SIM tests you can set `SIM_METRIC_SERVER_URL` environment variable with the host and port e.g. `127.0.0.1:4000`.

 ## Architecture